0xEB0din/Python-web-scrapper/README.md

 - [x] External files to grap the urls and errors
 - [x] Progress Bar
 - [x] Results stats
-- [ ] Grap all links, not only PDFs
+- [x] Grap all links, not only PDFs
-- [ ] Add the missing URL in another file
+- [x] Add the non-PDFs to another file
-- [ ] Extract the URL to be a CLI parameter
+- [x] Extract the URL to be a CLI parameter
 - [ ] Download the files from URLS
-- [ ] Rename the files
+- [ ] Match the file names with the URLs
 - [ ] Update the stats after the download